 Citywide subleases its office located in Queens, New York from Sunnyside under two operating leases and provides payments of real estate taxes and utilities in addition to minimum rent.
-The two leases expire on June 30, 2022.
+The two leases expired on June 30, 2022.
 In the event that governmental funding is terminated, Citywide may cancel the subleases upon giving one to three months' notice (varying by sublease agreement) to Sunnyside.
+This lease will not be renewed after June 30, 2022 since Sunnyside Citywide no longer operates the program.

-Rent expense for the years ended June 30, 2021 and 2020 was \$100,294 and \$114,436, respectively.
+Rent expense for the years ended June 30, 2022 and 2021 was \$114,976 and \$100,294, respectively.